What Can Be Thrown in a Dumpster Rental…

 Empty or dried paint cans can be recycled with other metals in a curbside bin.
 Find a place to drop off your surplus paint & learn about recycling.

+What are the rules for removal of tires?
 Because many landfills in the U.S. do not accept tires, you can’t put tires in your rental dumpster.
 Nevertheless, there are various ways to appropriately dispose of scrap tires.
 One possibility encompasses taking old tires to your local auto parts store or tire dealership.

 Alternative opportunity includes finding a local recycler who will then convert old tires into rubber mulch. or asphalt.